 - Rails applications own timezone

-All three could be different, for example your system …
+All three could be different, for example your system timezone could be in …